Maritime Transport Act 1994

 "Telling authorities when a ship with oil or harmful liquids is coming to a New Zealand port"

-If you are the master or owner of a ship carrying oil or a noxious liquid substance in bulk, you must tell the Director or the regional council before the ship arrives at a New Zealand port.
-You need to give this notice according to the marine protection rules.
-The regional council you tell will be the one where the ship is planning to arrive.
+If you are the master or owner of a ship carrying oil or a noxious liquid substance, you must tell the Director or regional council before you arrive at a New Zealand port.
+You do this according to the marine protection rules.
+You need to give notice before your ship arrives at the port.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.